-To request a copy or request access to information we hold about you and/or to request information to be corrected if it is inaccurate, please contact: Mrs S Cadd or processed for, or if you wish to withdraw your consent after you have previously given your consent.
+To request a copy or request access to information we hold about you and/or to request information to be corrected if it is inaccurate, please contact: the practice manager

 Right to rectification - The correction of personal data when incorrect, out of date or incomplete will be acted upon within one calendar month of receipt of such a request.
 Please ensure St James Medical Centre has the correct contact details for you at all times.